donglai96/ORIENT-M/README.md

 The arxiv version:https://arxiv.org/abs/2109.08647

-This code download omni data directly and calculate our electron radiation belt flux model output.
+This code download omni data (or AL from cuboulder) directly and calculate our electron radiation belt flux model output.

 ## Install

 Notice for m1 mac:
-since tensorflow support is not very well for now, this installation won't work on m1 mac right now.
+since tensorflow support is not very well for now, this installation can not work on m1 mac right now.

 Download the repo, and